jborden/bank-ocr-kata/README.md

 The use case and user story scenarios are tested in test/bank_ocr_kata/core.cljs

-To run the tests at the command line:
+Run the tests at the command line:
 ```
 $ lein doo node test once
 ```

-Alternatively, run the tests at the REPL:
+Run the tests at the REPL:

 ```clojure
 dev:cljs.user=> (in-ns 'bank-ocr-kata.test.core)